Gestational diabetes

-Gestational diabetes is a condition in which a woman without diabetes develops high blood sugar levels during pregnancy.
+Gestational diabetes is a condition in which an individual without diabetes develops high blood sugar levels during pregnancy.
 Gestational diabetes generally results in few symptoms.
 Obesity increases the rate of pre-eclampsia, cesarean sections, and embryo macrosomia, as well as gestational diabetes.
 Babies born to individuals with poorly treated gestational diabetes are at increased risk of macrosomia, of having hypoglycemia after birth, and of jaundice.
 If untreated, diabetes can also result in stillbirth.
 Long term, children are at higher risk of being overweight and of developing type 2 diabetes.

 Gestational diabetes can occur during pregnancy because of insulin resistance or reduced production of insulin.
 Risk factors include being overweight, previously having gestational diabetes, a family history of type 2 diabetes, and having polycystic ovarian syndrome.
 Diagnosis is by blood tests.
 For those at normal risk, screening is recommended between 24 and 28 weeks' gestation.
 For those at high risk, testing may occur at the first prenatal visit.

-Maintenance of a healthy weight and exercising before pregnancy assist in prevention.
-Gestational diabetes is treated with a diabetic diet, exercise, medication (such as metformin), and sometimes insulin injections.
+Maintaining a healthy weight and exercising before pregnancy assists in prevention.
+Gestational diabetes is treated with a healthy eating plan, exercise, medication (such as metformin), and sometimes insulin injections.
 Most people manage blood sugar with diet and exercise.
 Blood sugar testing among those affected is often recommended four times daily.
 Breastfeeding is recommended as soon as possible after birth.

 Gestational diabetes affects 3–9% of pregnancies, depending on the population studied.
 It is especially common during the third trimester.
 It affects 1% of those under the age of 20 and 13% of those over the age of 44.
 Several ethnic groups including Asians, American Indians, Indigenous Australians, and Pacific Islanders are at higher risk.
 However, the variations in prevalence are also due to different screening strategies and diagnostic criteria.
 In 90% of cases, gestational diabetes resolves after the baby is born.
 Affected people, however, are at an increased risk of developing type 2 diabetes.

 Classification

 Gestational diabetes is formally defined as "any degree of glucose intolerance with onset or first recognition during pregnancy".
 This definition acknowledges the possibility that a woman may have previously undiagnosed diabetes mellitus or may have developed diabetes coincidentally with pregnancy.
 Whether symptoms subside after pregnancy is also irrelevant to the diagnosis.

 A woman is diagnosed with gestational diabetes when glucose intolerance continues beyond 24 to 28 weeks of gestation.

 The White classification, named after Priscilla White, who pioneered research on the effect of diabetes types on perinatal outcome, is widely used to assess maternal and fetal risk.
-It distinguishes between gestational diabetes (type A) and pregestational diabetes (diabetes that existed prior to pregnancy).
+It distinguishes between gestational diabetes (type A) and pregestational diabetes (diabetes that existed before pregnancy).
 These two groups are further subdivided according to their associated risks and management.

 The two subtypes of gestational diabetes under this classification system are: